Poles of finite-dimensional representations of Yangians: Representations of DY(g)

-Before proving Proposition \ref{P:Fuj-Her}, let us provide some additional context which sheds light on the nontriviality of Theorem \ref{T:DYg-class}.
+We shall, however, give a uniform proof of the positivity of $\sum_{i\in \bfI} v_{ij}^{(r)}$, for each fixed $1\leq r\leq h^\vee-1$, in Proposition \ref{P:Fuj-Her} below.
+This applies to all simply laced types and, as a consequence of the description of $\sigma(L_{\varpi_j})$ provided above the statement of the theorem, yields the claimed description of $\sigma(L_{\varpi_j})$ in general. \qedhere \end{pf} \begin{rem} Before proving Proposition \ref{P:Fuj-Her}, let us provide some additional context which sheds light on the nontriviality of Theorem \ref{T:DYg-class}.
 When $\g=\sl_2$, it implies that the finite-dimensional irreducible representations of $\mathrm{D}\Yhsl{2}$ are parametrized by monic polynomial $P(u)$ which have nonzero constant term.
 This agrees with the rank one instance of Conjecture 1 from \cite{Io96} for the formal, $\hbar$-adic, analogue of $\mathrm{D}\Yhsl{n}$, which asserts that such modules are parametrized by $\bfI$-tuples of monic polynomials $\ul{P}=(P_i(u))_{i\in\bfI}$ satisfying